 How to Use Fenugreek Seeds in Cooking?

 There are two options you can take: You use them whole but slightly crushed, or you can use them powdered.
 If using them whole, crush them gently with a mortar and pestle and add at the beginning of recipes at the same time as your other whole spices (like cumin and mustard seeds).
 They will quickly become pungent and fragrant, but be careful not to burn them or they will become overpoweringly bitter.

-Recipes that make use of whole fenugreek seeds are Samosas, both the traditional Punjabi Samosa and my modern Bread Samosa, Sambar, Achari Paneer, and various pickles.
+Recipes that make use of whole fenugreek seeds are Samosas, traditional Punjabi Samosa, Sambar, Achari Paneer, and various pickles.
 They are also used in traditional spice mixes such as Garam Masala, Panchporan, and Sambar powder.

 How to Sprout Fenugreek Seeds?